botpress/botpress/docs/guide/docs/introduction.md

 Once done, you'll need to **Deploy** your chatbot somewhere, which could be on a cloud server or your internal hosting infrastructure.

 Finally, you'll give other people access to your chatbot so they can **Manage** it once it is in use.
-Managing a chatbot entails analyzing the conversations, refining the conversational experience by building new flows, and making it smarter by continuously improving the NLU.
+Managing a chatbot entails analyzing the conversations, refining the conversational experience by building new workflows, and making it smarter by continuously improving the NLU.